Kore Carrier Board

 Introduction

-The primary purpose of the Kore Multi-Rotor Carrier Board for The CUBE is to reduce the rat’s nest of wires and modules typically associated with a multi-rotor assembly.
-It provides built-in power distribution, redundant power supplies for the autopilot, built-in fail-over power selection, a separate payload power regulator, and many other features.
+The primary purpose of the Kore Multi-Rotor Carrier Board is to minimize the entangled wiring and modules typically associated with a multi-rotor assembly.
+It provides many features, such as built-in power distribution, redundant power supplies for the autopilot, built-in fail-over power selection, and a separate payload power regulator.

-While this carrier board is geometrically optimized for quadcopters, X8 configurations, and octocopters, it provides connections for every function of The CUBE autopilot.
-Therefore, this board can be integrated into any vehicle type that is supported by The CUBE, including all other multi-rotor frame types, plane, rover, sub, and antenna tracker.
+Although this carrier board is geometrically optimized for quadcopters, X8 configurations, and octocopters, it provides connections that can support the various functions supported by The CUBE.
+Thus, it can be integrated into any vehicle type supported by The Cube, which includes various multi-rotor frame types, planes, rovers, submarines, and antenna trackers.

 • Up to 12-cell Lithium battery (50.4V)